 Fund structure vs single company investments

-VCTs are delivered in a fund structure, whereas investors are required to hold individual company shares with EIS investments.
+VCTs are delivered in a fund structure, whereas investors are required to hold individual company shares with EIS investments while protecting the value of their shares by taking out shareholder protection insurance from mykeymaninsurance.
 However, EIS investment providers tend to offer a portfolio of investee companies to investors, so as to spread the risk.

 VCTs generally operate a much bigger pool of investee companies than EIS portfolios, which can potentially increase diversification and limit investment risk.